wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 Yes.
 You will get paid if you register with Quantaad and enter your Publication ID in your plugin.

 <strong>How can I get a Quantaad Publication ID?</strong><br>
 You should first register on Quantaad and then request for a Publication ID.
-You can find a full instruction on <a href=”http://portal.quantaad.com/pages/helps/registration_and_creating_a_publication.html” title=”Title”>Quantaad Registration Help Page</a>
+You can find a full instruction on [Quantaad Registration Help Page](http://portal.quantaad.com/pages/helps/registration_and_creating_a_publication.html).

 <strong>Can I earn commission if I do not have an Affiliate ID?</strong><br>
 No. You need to have an Affiliate ID to earn commission from Apple Ap Store.